 23 February 2021

-If you have a basement that is used for storage, recreational purposes or have even rented it out to someone then you probably do not there to be damp and mould in the basement.
+If you have a basement that is used for storage or recreational purposes, or if you have even rented it out to someone, then you probably do not want damp and mould to be discovered in that basement.
 However, it is not uncommon for basements to have little airflow and particularly high moisture content in the air.
-So, it is more than likely you will have come across dampness and black spot on the walls, floors or ceiling at some point.
+So, it is more than likely you will have come across dampness and black spot mould on the walls, floors or ceiling at some point.

 Getting rid of moisture from your basement can be a particularly tough task, especially if you cannot find the cause of the damp problem.